-Net claims incurred compared with prior period for health and other life business is broadly in line.
-The increase in unit linked business was due to higher surrenders in relation to the Onshore Investment Bond in 2021.
+Net claims incurred on health insurance and other life business are broadly in line with prior year.
+The increase in unit linked business net claims was due to higher surrenders in relation to the Onshore Investment Bond in 2022.

 Overall, Net technical provisions have increased in the year.
-On the Investment side, net technical provisions reflect market movements and new business contributions in the year.
-On Protection, overall net technical provisions have decreased due to new business sales and a reflection of the latest assumptions in the 2021 Basis Review.
+On unit-linked business, net technical provisions reflect new business sales, which were largely offset by adverse market impacts in the year.
+On protection, overall net technical provisions decreased due to the impact of higher interest rates on discounting and new business sales.